kotas/gulp-tsc/README.md

 `--noLib` option for `tsc` command.

 Set `noLib` to `true` will dramatically reduce compile time, because 'tsc' will ignore builtin declarations like 'lib.d.ts'.

 So if you are not using 'lib.d.ts' or prefer speed, set this to `true`.
-In my case `noLib:true` only takes 25% time compared to `noLib:false`.
+(In my case `noLib:true` only takes 25% time compared to `noLib:false`)

 ## Error handling